Omni Calculator logo

 Let's look at some components of the cost of goods sold (COGS):

-Understanding these components helps businesses accurately calculate COGS, ensuring they have a precise measure of their production costs.
-This, in turn, aids in setting product prices, managing inventory, and assessing overall profitability.
+Understanding these components helps businesses accurately calculate COGS.
+This, in turn, will help you in setting product prices, managing inventory, and assessing overall profitability.

 How to calculate COGS